davfive/gitspaces/README.md

 `gs sleep`  | Archive a gitspace (not using it currently - renames to _.zzz-# and hides from lists) `gs cd`     | cd around a gitspaces project.
-Switch gitspace, repos, folder `gs cd -`   | Switch to a different gitspace (allows you wake one up you put to sleep to use fresh)
+Switch gitspace, repos, folder `gs cd -`   | Switch to a different gitspace (allows you wake one up you put to sleep to use fresh) `gs co`     | Choose from a list of 'BranchSet's (in gsconfig.ini) and will git pull each repos to it's specified branch

 ## Quick Setup